Best Things to Do in Oklahoma City, Oklahoma

 45th Infantry Division Museum

 Pay homage to America’s brave soldiers with a visit to the 45th Infantry Division Museum.
-Located inside the Lincoln Park Armory, the military museum refreshes the memories of all the major 20th-century military conflicts.
+Located inside the Lincoln Park Armory, the military museum covers all the major 20th-century military conflicts.

-You’ll have to book a guided tour to experience the museum’s Reaves Military Weapons Collection, including the crown jewel, the Mosby Cannon.
-Your guide also will take you through Thunderbird Park, featuring full-track vehicles, aircraft, tanks, and large guns.
+Book a guided tour to experience the museum’s Reaves Military Weapons Collection, including its crown jewel, the Mosby Cannon.
+Your guide will also take you through Thunderbird Park, which features full-track vehicles, aircraft, tanks, and large guns.

 Elsewhere in the 45th Infantry Division Museum, you’ll learn all about World War II through a unique collection of over 200 cartoons by Bill Mauldin.